The-Altruis/Interplanetary-calculator/interplanetary_calculator/README.txt.txt

 The 3d_model and check files are a work in progress. this is the v1.2.8 of my code. what you have to do is run the main_screen.py, and you can go from there with the UI.
 The code will then open up either the Hohmann or bi-elliptic files and run their code depending on what you input for your choice of calculator.
 I do plan to add more stuff and features in future updates of my code, but it will take a while due to also being busy with other projects and school.
 I do hope you enjoy this starter version of my code.
+This Project is licensed under MIT Lisense, please see the License file for details on the conditions and copyright claims.